GavinSouth/FinanceStreamlitApp/README.md

 Now that I have some data ready to go I can comfortably begin going into the set up and construction of my projects repository and workspace.
 I’ll post again when I have the beginnings of the project up and running.

-## May 14, 2022

-> Got the environment up and running with data, this read me, the libraries I need and the overall structure of the GitHub repo.

 #### Sources